moabdelbasset/feproject5/README.md

 Website has been checked for responsiveness through Development tools.
 In order to do this, the following steps have been taken:

 1. Open browser
-2. Navigate to Snap.it.up at https://feproject5-c5d5d2304ed4.herokuapp.com/
+2. Navigate to TaskWave at https://feproject5-c5d5d2304ed4.herokuapp.com/
 3. Right click anywhere on the page and go to "Inspect" to open Development Tools
 4. Click on drop down menu: "Dimensions: Responsive" and choose "Responsive"
 5. Drag the side of the screen and change screen size, make sure the website looks good from 320px and up.
 Make sure no side